therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

     The time/date that apcupsd was started.

 **STATUS**
-    The current status of the UPS (ONLINE, CHARGING, ONBATT, etc.)
+    The current status of the UPS (ONLINE, ONBATT, etc.)

 **LINEV**
     The current line voltage as returned by the UPS.